 Table 2.
-Data calculated by the supervisory system.
+Data calculated by the supervisory system

-The coordinates calculated for the robots by the supervisory system are presented in Table 2.
-These are the coordinates of the robot 1 from the second to the seventh column and the coordinates of the robot 2 from the eighth to the thirteenth column.
+The coordinates calculated for the movement of robots by the supervisory system are presented in Table 2, being the coordinates of the robot 1 of the second until the seventh column and the coordinates of the robot 2 of the eighth until the thirteenth column.
 The first row is the coordinates of the first reference relating to the global coordinate system.
 This reference has a distance of approach / departure surface perpendicular to the fuselage, as shown in point 2 of

 Figure 5.
-Thus, the first line provides data to the robots move from the HOME position to the approaching position on high speed and on joint movement.
-High speed is used because of the low accuracy required.
-The second line of Table 2 shows the coordinates related to tool coordinate system for the movement of robots at low speed and using linear movement with the goal of approximating the tools to the fuselage in a secure manner.
-These movements are illustrated in Figure 5, the origin is point 2 and destination is point 3 of the movement of the robot 1.
+Thus, the first line provides data to the robots move from the HOME position to the approaching position on high speed and on joint movement, because not require accuracy.
+The second line of Table 2 shows the coordinates relating to tool coordinate system for the movement of robots on low speed and on linear movement with the goal of bringing the tools to the fuselage of manner secure and can be seen in Figure 5 the origin (point 2) and destination (point 3) of the movement of the robot 1.
 Lines 3 and 4 of Table 2 also show the coordinates relating to the tools coordinate system for departure and displacement to a next approximation.
 The steps of approximation, departure and displacement are repeated in line 5 to line 22, except the last line because it provides data to movement the robot from last departure point to the first point of approximation, as exemplified the movement of the robot 1 from point 5 to point 2 in Figure 5, thereby ensuring the safety of the cell, because the robots will perform movements known and insurance.

 Figure 5.
-Detail of movement of the robot 1.
+Detail of movement of the robot 1

 Figure 6.
-Perpendicularity of the tools relating to the surface of the fuselage.
+Perpendicularity of the tools relating to the surface of the fuselage